 And, maybe the best of my tips when working at home is to rent yourself a small office.
 The writer Dani Shapiro shared how she rented an office when she was working on her last book because she was too distracted at home.
 And Maya Angelou usually wrote in a budget motel.
 Many cities have co-working spaces and some office complexes have an empty office they may rent for a great price.

 You know, what, darling: maybe just one single tip I share helps you be more productive when working from home.

 And that, my dear, is enough.
 Sometimes, we just need that one brilliant idea that allows us to go from just OK to super productive.
 Working without supervision can result іn unparalleled freedom and flеxіbіlіtу.
 And you may discover that you would like more opportunities to work remotely once we are beyond the crisis.

 What’s most important is that no matter what your job or personality type, taking advantage of the way you can increase your focus and productivity with tiny tweaks and major shifts in how you approach working at home.
 This allows you to enjoy the freedom that working from home gives you.
-And will help you weather the crisis we’re all facing thanks to COVID-19.
-Because being productive can help you keep your mind off the worry, right?

 If these productivity tips when working at home were helpful, why don’t we dive in more.
 Together.

 I created the Home Office Edition to help you clear your physical spaces and create systems that fit your life and business.